cschutijser/tpp/application.md

 __Important note:__ The file size integer is signed instead of unsigned.
-This is done to accomodate for extra application layers and to make the application layer package into a transport / network layer package.
+This is done to accomodate for extra application layers and to make the application layer packet into a transport / network layer packet.

 ### Requesting a file transfer